 - Delayed product delivery causes a payment holdup.

 - Bank imposed fee for foreign money exchange

 When it comes to reconciling receipts or reconciling payments, it is broadly divided into 4 categories.

 Many individuals regularly reconcile their bank and credit card accounts by comparing the statements they get from those institutions with their actual copies of cheques, debit card receipts, and credit card receipts.
 Comparing the two accounts makes it feasible to spot any unauthorized transactions and stop any theft.

-Individuals may verify that their financial institutions have made no mistakes by doing a complete account reconciliation.
-It also provides customers with a comprehensive view of their expenditures by showing bank statements.
+Individuals may verify that their financial institutions have made no mistakes by doing a complete reconciliation.
+It also provides customers with a comprehensive view of their expenditures by matching bank statements.

 For an invoice reconciliation to be successful, it is necessary for the transactions shown on the account statement to match those in the account holder’s records.